abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 # Project Log - Baitul Mal Samajik Sanstha (Solapur)

-This document tracks the features and changes requested for the project.

 ## Guiding Principles

 - **Interactive Dashboards**: All dashboard cards and metrics should be clickable links that navigate the user to a relevant, pre-filtered view of the underlying data.
 This makes the dashboard an interactive entry point for data exploration and management, not just a static display.